maldoinc/wireup/readme.md

 ### 🔄 Lifetimes & Scopes

-Wireup has three lifetimes: `singleton`, `scoped`, and `transient`, plus explicit scope forking from root for unit-of-work patterns like batch jobs, fan-out tasks, and multi-tenant request processing.
+Wireup has three lifetimes: `singleton`, `scoped`, and `transient`, plus explicit scope forking from root for unit-of-work patterns like batch jobs or fan-out tasks.

 ```python
 # Singleton: one instance per application (default)